 Excerpt from: Estelle Shohet Brettman, Vaults of Memory: The Roman Jewish Catacombs and their Context in the Ancient Mediterranean World, rev. ed.
 Amy K. Hirschfeld, Florence Wolsky, & Jessica Dello Russo.
 Boston: International Catacomb Society, 1991-2017.

-Like other structural features in the great Roman necropoleis, the catacombs were used for burial and for commemorative services for the dead.
+Like other structural features in the great Roman necropolises, the catacombs were used for burial and for commemorative services for the dead.
 There is no evidence to support the romantic notion that Christians habitually worshipped in the catacombs, nor is there any proof that the catacombs were used as hiding places during the periods of persecution in Late Antiquity.[i]
 By the end of the third century, the site of the S. Sebastiano catacomb became the center for Christian veneration of Peter and Paul.
-Evidence for this use of the basilica is attested to by Latin and Greek graffiti on the walls of the portico, invoking the two apostles.
+Evidence for this use of the basilica is attested to from Latin and Greek graffiti on the walls of the portico, invoking the two apostles.
 This shrine would be one of many sanctuaries to Christian martyrs built inside of and above the catacombs, but the original funerary purpose of these sites seems to have ceased by the mid-fifth century, as aboveground cemeteries once again become the norm.[ii]

 After 330 C.E., when the first Christian emperor Constantine moved the capital of the Roman Empire to the site of Byzantium in the East, where he founded his new city of Constantinople, Rome's population entered a period of decline.
 By 500 C.E., it is estimated that there only about 100,000 inhabitants were left in the city where a century before, as invading armies pushed past the gates, there might have been as many as 800,000.[iii]
 Continuing tension between Byzantium and Italy's new Gothic overlords ate away at Rome's economic and administrative vigor.
 Jews in Rome were no doubt affected by these setbacks like everyone else, but little survives as testament to their experience, and their presence is more strongly seen in areas south of Rome, including Naples and Venosa.

 The memory of the Christian catacombs was kept alive during the Middle Ages by the cults of the martyrs.
-Sanctuaries built during the early years of the Constantinian religious peace, and the cemeterial basilicas built at this time or slightly later, into the fifth century CE, continued to be used for the veneration of the martyrs.
+Sanctuaries built during the early years of the Constantinian religious peace, and the cemetery basilicas built at this time or slightly later, into the fifth century CE, continued to be used for the veneration of the martyrs.
 Pope Damasus (366-384) enlarged and decorated many underground chambers that contained martyrs' tombs and verified the authenticity of the tombs by affixing near them epigrams of his own composition, which had been elegantly incised in marble by the famed calligrapher Furius Dionisius Filocalus.
 The refurbishing of these sacred areas by the papal bard, who, in modern times, has been awarded the distinction of being "Archaeology's Patron Saint", attracted Christian pilgrims who journeyed from near and far for the experience of prayer and devotion in these sites.
 Itineraries, written as guides for pilgrims, especially during the seventh and eighth centuries, together with the Liber Pontificalis of the Papal Chancellery, have been valuable topographical resources for scholars such as de Rossi, aiding in the discovery and identification of long-lost or anonymous burial grounds.
 No fewer than thirty-three Christian cemeteries within three kilometers of the city were listed in the "Ancient Catalogue of the Roman Cemeteries," and there were many others not on the list, including, of course, the Jewish sites.[iv]

 The fifth-century Christian poet Prudentius was inspired by devotional visits to catacombs and martyrs' shrines to withdraw from worldly life to pen Latin church verse.
 This act of faith was ardently expressed in his Peristephanon, expressing the sensation of pilgrimage to the underground sanctuary in Rome to Saint Hippolytus: